eleanorchienqr/gs_orb/README.md

 Folder `Shaders` includes a vertex shader `gau_vert.glsl` and a fragment shader `gau_frag.glsl`.

 `OpenGL 4.6.0` with `GLFW 3.4` and `imgui` for visualization under a new thread `GaussianMapping`, referred by `instant-ngp` and `Orbeez-SLAM`.

+# LibTorch

+# Several Tips

+Opencv 4.4 needs tiff 4.0;

+Python version should be checked.
+Version 3.7 is tested fine.